Flotomate/product_docs/source/support-portal-guide/request-management-requestor.rst

     :align: center
     :alt: figure 84.2

-He can attache an asset from the :ref:`details view <request-details-view-1>` of a request.
+He can attach an asset from the :ref:`details view <request-details-view-1>` of a request.

 .. _rmf-84.3: